NanoComp/mpb/doc/docs/index.md

 Acknowledgements
 ----------------

-Many people and groups have contributed to the development of this software, both directly and indirectly.
-Please see the [acknowledgements section](Acknowledgements.md) of the manual for those to whom we feel especially grateful.
+The MPB project is maintained by [Simpetus](http://www.simpetuscloud.com) and the open-source community on [GitHub](https://github.com/stevengj/mpb).
+Please see the [Acknowledgements](Acknowledgements.md) for a more complete listing of those to whom we are grateful.

 Contacts and Feedback
 ---------------------

 If you have questions or problems regarding MPB, you are encouraged to query the [mailing list](https://www.mail-archive.com/mpb-discuss@ab-initio.mit.edu/).

-For professional consulting as well as free access to MPB in the public cloud via Amazon Web Services (AWS), see [Simpetus](http://www.simpetuscloud.com).
+Professional consulting services as well as free access to MPB in the public cloud via Amazon Web Services (AWS) are provided by [Simpetus](http://www.simpetuscloud.com).